Advancing Social Change and Creating an Enduring American Legacy

 The Fund II Impact

 Fund II Foundation was established in 2014 for the purpose of making grants to public charities.
-To date, Fund II Foundation has made grants worth nearly $250 million to a broad range of charities.
+To date, Fund II Foundation has made grants worth over $265 million to a broad range of public charities.

 Million